varsha70/Super-Store-Analysis-using-PowerBi/README.md

 # Super-Store-Analysis-using-PowerBi

 Description -
-  On super store dataset, created interactive dashboard and also forcast sale for next 15 days.
+  On super store dataset, created an interactive dashboard and also forecasted sale for the next 15 days.

 Steps -
-  1. Data import from sql
+  1. Data import from SQL
   2. Data cleaning, preprocessing
   3. Dax functions
   4. Dashboard